Password Best Practices and Standards

 Detail

-Pitt Information Technology uses a robust array of sophisticated security tools to protect University information.
+Pitt Digital uses a robust array of sophisticated security tools to protect University information.
 However, everyone affiliated with Pitt shares in the critical responsibility of protecting the University’s computing environment.
 It is against University policy 10-02-05University policy 10-02-06, and security best practices to share your username and password with anyone.
 If you need to delegate responsibility for password-protected functions to another person, please call the Technology Help Desk at 412-624-HELP (4357) to request assistance.
 Most of our enterprise services support this type of delegation.

 Keep in mind these important password tips: